rlNkoo/trading-platform/README.md

 ### Payment Integration

 - **Payment Gateway Integration**
-  Razorpay and Stripe are integrated for smooth and secure financial transactions.
+  Razorpay is integrated for smooth and secure financial transactions.